-Professor of Law; Affiliated Faculty Member in Comparative Literature, East Asian Studies, History, and Studies in Sexualities
+Professor of Law: Affiliated Faculty Member in Comparative Literature; East Asian Studies; History; and Women's, Gender and Sexuality Studies

 Areas of Expertise

 Chinese Law, Comparative Law, Contracts, Corporations, International Law, International Legal History and Theory, Law and Sexuality

 Ruskola has received several national and international awards, including fellowships at the Helsinki Collegium for Advanced Studies (Visiting Fellow, 2015-16), the Institute for Advanced Study in Princeton (School of Historical Studies, 2014-15; School of Social Science, 2008-09), the American Council of Learned Societies (Munro Fund for Chinese Thought, 2014-15; Charles A. Ryskamp Research Fellowship, 2002-03), and Princeton University (Law and Public Affairs Fellowship, 2006-07).
 An elected member of the International Academy of Comparative Law, Ruskola has taught and lectured widely on Chinese law, comparative law, and international law in the United States as well as in Europe, Asia, South America, and Australia.

 After graduating from Yale Law School, Ruskola worked as an associate at Cleary Gottlieb Steen & Hamilton, in New York and Hong Kong.
 Prior to joining Emory, he was professor of law at American University in Washington, DC.
 He has been a visiting professor at Cornell Law School, Georgetown University Law Center, and Woodrow Wilson School of Public and International Affairs at Princeton University.

 Legal Orientalism: China, the United States, and Modern Law (Harvard University Press, 2013).